paulovn/ml-vm-notebook/README.md

 Generated and provisioned with Vagrant.

-This instance builds on the `spark-base64` VM (which already provides all the needed software packages).
+This instance builds on the `spark-base64` VM (which already provides all the needed software packages, on an Ubuntu 16.04).
 On top of that, it configures and launches a Jupyter Notebook process, exported as an HTTP service to a local port.
 It allows creating notebooks with four different kernels:
   * Python 3.5 (plain Python, with additional libraries such as NumPy, SciPy, Pandas, Matplotlib, Scikit-learn, etc),
   * Pyspark (Python 3.5 + libraries + Spark),